SAP-docs/preview.developer.concur.com/src/api-guides/profile/leave-of-absence.md

 # Leave of Absence Guide

-The leave of absence(LOA) guide is designed to support clients & partners as they adopt the use of leave of absence dates.
+{% include prerelease.html %}

-This guide presents a set of detailed requirements, examples of functionality of LOA.
+The leave of absence (LOA) guide is designed to support clients & partners as they adopt the use of leave of absence dates.
+This guide presents a set of detailed requirements, as well as examples of LOA functionality.

 ### Requirements

-* A user can go on a leave of absence (LOA)
+* A user can go on a leave of absence (LOA).
-* Each LOA has a start date
+* Each LOA has a start date.
-* Current LOA may or may not have an end date
+* Current LOA may or may not have an end date.
-* Past LOAs must have an end date
+* Past LOAs must have an end date.
-* LOAs can be voluntary or mandatory (not a required field)
+* LOAs can be voluntary or mandatory (not a required field).
-* LOAs are independent of active flag and start/termination date
+* LOAs are independent of active flag and start/termination date.

 ### Implementation

-* added a field `leavesOfAbsence` to the user profile (under the enterprise extension)
+* Added a field `leavesOfAbsence` to the user profile (under the enterprise extension).
-  * multi-valued of type `leaveOfAbsence`
+  * Multi-valued of type `leaveOfAbsence`
-* type `leaveOfAbsence` has fields:
+* Type `leaveOfAbsence` has fields:
   * `startDate` (start of leave)
   * `endDate` (end of leave)
   * `type` (string with canonical values `"voluntary"`, `"mandatory"`)
-* added some validations:
+* Added some validations:
-  * for each LOA, `startDate` must be before `endDate`
+  * For each LOA, `startDate` must be before `endDate`.
-  * LOAs cannot overlap
+  * LOAs cannot overlap.

-### Example patches
+### Example Patches

-#### creating or replacing the list of LOAs for a user:
+#### Creating or replacing the list of LOAs for a user

 ```
 {